renekemalandua/42_so_long/README.md

 make
 ```

+You can change the map on Makefile
-Run the game with a `.ber` map file:
+Run the game:

 ```bash
 make run